8 Things Your Cruise Ship Won’t Tell You About Shore Excursions

 It’s always better to ask, especially if you have any health concerns or mobility issues.
 Minor issues like stiff knees or a limited range of motion can be unpleasant on an excursion like the Ocean Raft Adventure, even if you are relatively healthy otherwise.

-Some excursions, like the Chilkoot Horseback Adventure, are very strict, while others, like Grizzly Falls Zipline, are more lenient.
+Some Alaska shore excursions, like the Chilkoot Horseback Adventure, are very strict, while others, like Grizzly Falls Zipline, are more lenient.
 If you have any doubts, you should contact the operator directly or speak with a tour specialist at Shore Tours.

 If the tour you want is sold out, try checking with smaller agencies or the tour operator directly.
 The cruise ship may have filled their allocation, while the actual tour still has spots available.